-'''

 groupedPearson(p.values, grouping, log.p = FALSE)

-'''

-A numeric vector containing p-values for individual tests. p.values each test is assigned.

-A vector or factor of length equal to p.values, specifying the group to which grouping ordered such that all entries in the same group are adjacent to each other.

-Alternatively, an rle object where each run corresponds to a group and specifies the entries of p. values belonging to that group.
-This assumes that p. values is

-Logical scalar indicating whether the p-values in p. values are log-transformed. log.p
+p.values A numeric vector containing p-values for individual tests. grouping A vector or factor of length equal to p.values, specifying the group to vector test is assigned.
+Alternatively, an rle object where each run corresponds to a group and specifies the entries of p.values belonging to that group.
+This assumes that p.values is ordered such that all entries in the same group are adjacent to each other. log.p Logical scalar indicating whether the p-values in p.values are log-transformed.